SeanMcAvoy/CA2-Severside/README.md

 * Admin Password = Admin123
 * You can also register and have your own account but wont be able to access the admin page without the admin Useraccount!

+### Live site
+* My Website interface can be seen here live from a server: https://mysql04.comp.dkit.ie/D00233349/CRUD

 ### Additional Information
-* This was a very fun and enjoyable assignment.
+This was a very fun and enjoyable assignment.
 It was my frist them every using php which I found is a lanuage I would be intrested in learning more about.
-* My Website interface can be seen here live from a server: https://mysql04.comp.dkit.ie/D00233349/CRUD
-* Feel free to login and play about with it and message me with any improvement ideas, bugs discover or general question about the project.
+Feel free to login and play about with it and message me with any improvement ideas, bugs discover or general question about the project.
+*Any bugs or questions can be made to me here: D00233349@student.dkit.ie.